jimmyqtran/minimal/index.md

 # About Me

-I'm a machine learning engineer and data scientist passionate about make an impact in financial technology and data science.
+I'm a machine learning engineer and data scientist passionate about making an impact in financial technology and data science.
 I completed the Graduate Certificate Program in Data Science at Harvard Extension School in 2021.
 Prior to that, I completed my undergraduate studies in statistics and economics at the University of California, Berkeley in 2018.
 During my final undergraduate term, I studied abroad at the London School of Economics and Political Science.

 I'm also a proud first-generation college graduate.
 My parents fled from Vietnam to the United States as war refugees over 30 years ago and instilled in me a strong work ethic and a passion for learning.

+## Experience

+---

+### Assistant Instructor, Artificial Intelligence
+**University of Pennsylvania & edX** — Remote
+*April 2024 – Present*

+### Senior Data Scientist
+**JPMorgan Chase** — San Francisco, CA
+*July 2023 – April 2024*

+### Senior Quantitative Developer
+**First Republic Bank** — San Francisco, CA
+*September 2022 – June 2023*

+### Quantitative Developer
+**First Republic Bank** — San Francisco, CA
+*June 2019 – September 2022*

+### Assistant Instructor
+**UC Berkeley Extension & edX** — Berkeley, CA
+*September 2021 – May 2023*

+### Assistant Instructor, Financial Technology
+**UC Berkeley & edX** — New York, NY (Remote)
+*June 2023 – Present*

 ## Education